-This easy Beef Stroganoff with Cream of Mushroom Soup is a quick meal you can make on a weeknight.
-It’s creamy, comforting, and just plain good!
+This easy Beef Stroganoff with Cream of Mushroom Soup is a one pot meal you can make on a weeknight.
+It’s creamy, comforting, and cooks in just 30 minutes!

 I love a good shortcut meal.
-This Beef Stroganoff with Cream of Mushroom Soup fits the bill—it makes use of both fresh and pantry ingredients (canned soup!) to make a hearty and filling dinner.
+This Beef Stroganoff with Cream of Mushroom Soup fits the bill—it makes use of both fresh and pantry ingredients (canned soup!) to make a hearty, comfort food dinner.

-I typically give myself 30 minutes to make dinner, unless the crockpot is doing the cooking.
-This Beef Stroganoff recipe clocks in at just 30 minutes, and I can easily boil some noodles and roast some Roasted Garlic Broccoli as it cooks.
+I typically give myself 30 minutes to make dinner.
+This easy Beef Stroganoff recipe clocks in at exactly 30 minutes, and I can easily boil some noodles and make a salad as it cooks.

 Best of all, it’s a true crowd pleaser.
-It’s rich and creamy, hearty, and has both beef and a veggie (mushrooms).
-The cream of mushroom soup makes a flavorful sauce (like with my Cream of Mushroom Chicken), so you can serve it over egg noodles or rice to soak up that delicious sauce!
+The cream of mushroom soup makes a creamy sauce, so you can serve it over egg noodles or rice to soak it all up!

 - This recipe uses sirloin steak (top sirloin, specifically) to make a really tender stroganoff.
 I’ve found that top sirloin is the most economical while still being flavorful and tender.
-You can also use boneless ribeye or even beef tenderloin.
+You can also use boneless ribeye or even ground beef.

-- To keep the sour cream from curdling, we’ll stir it in right before serving.
+- To prevent the sour cream from curdling, we’ll stir it in right before serving.

 - I love this dish over egg noodles.
 Rice or mashed potatoes are great for soaking up that delicious sauce, too.